thesadru/animethemes-dl/README.md

 animethemes-dl --settings "settings.json"
 ```

-If you want extra anime to be downloaded use `--id`
+If you want extra anime to be downloaded use `--id`.
+Ids passed must be MAL's anime id.
 ```
 animethemes-dl --id 42364 31240
 ```